-In 1958, he was awarded a Master of Arts degree in international relations by the University of Pennsylvania.
+In 1958, he was awarded an MA in international relations by the University of Pennsylvania.
 He completed course requirements for his doctorate.
-His area specialty was the Middle East, and his functional specialty was insurgency warfare and counter terrorism.
-As a consultant to the Foreign Policy Research Institute, he participated in projects dealing with emerging African nations, policy and technical issues associated with the potential use of bacteriologic and chemical warfare, and NATO‑Warsaw Pact conflicts.
+His specialty was the Middle East, and his functional specialty was insurgency warfare and counter terrorism.
+As a consultant to the Foreign Policy Research Institute, he participated in projects dealing with emerging African nations, policy and technical issues associated with the potential use of bacteriologic and chemical warfare, and NATO--Warsaw Pact conflicts.
 He also prepared curriculum materials for use at the National War College.

-While attending Thomas Jefferson University Medical College, he was awarded a Smith, Kline & French Fellowship for the study of medicine in underdeveloped areas.
-He spent several months as a surgical assistant at the United Mission Hospital at Shanta Bawan, Nepal, and also volunteered to provide medical care at a Tibetan refugee camp.
-After receiving his M.D. and both the Shain Practice of Medicine and Shain Surgery prizes upon graduation in 1963, he interned at Presbyterian Hospital in Philadelphia.
+While attending Thomas Jefferson University Medical College, he was awarded a Smith, Kline and French fellowship for the study of medicine in underdeveloped areas.
+He spent several months as a surgical assistant at the United Mission Hospital at Shanta Bhawan, Nepal, and also volunteered to provide medical care at a Tibetan refugee camp.
+After receiving his MD and both the Shain Practice of Medicine and Shain Surgery prizes upon graduation in 1963, he interned at Presbyterian Hospital in Philadelphia.